lawriepm91/reddit-app/README.md

 ## Enviroments

-The application had been developed in:
+This application has been developed in:

 <ul>
 	<li>Node v12.18.3</li>